hexydec/torque/readme.md

 Depending on how compressible you content is you can expect ~10 - 15% compression of your page before gzip compression, after gzip you can expect ~5 - 10%.

+### How long does it take to minify my page?

+You can tick the "Show stats in the console" option to see how long it takes to minify your page and what compression was achieved, view the output in the developer console (Press F12).

+Note that inline CSS and Javascript is cached in a Wordpress transient, so if you page has inline code, it should be faster after first run.

 ### What are the tradeoffs for minifying my HTML?

 You are swapping the time it takes to send the extra bytes down the wire to your clients for extra CPU time on the server.

 Torque uses my other project HTMLdoc to minify your code, it has been designed to use on the fly and has been optimised for speed.
 Even so I recommend you use some sort of cache in front of your PHP code to make sure your time-to-first-byte is optimised, then the extra CPU time doesn't matter.

-### How long does it take to minify my page?

-You can tick the "Show stats in the console" option to see how long it takes to minify your page, view the output in the developer console (Press F12).

-Note that inline CSS and Javascript is cached in a Wordpress transient, so if you page has inline code, it should be faster after first run.

 ### How can I test if my page is faster after using your plugin?

-The best tool to use if Lighthouse, which is built into Blink based browsers such as Chrome, Edge and others:
+The best tool to use is Lighthouse, which is built into Blink based browsers such as Chrome, Edge and others:

 - Press F12 to bring up the developer tools
 - Select the "Lighthouse" tab